ispc/ispc/docs/ispc.rst

     uniform float reduce_min(float a)
     uniform double reduce_min(double a)

-Equivalent functions are available to comptue the maximum of the given varying variable over the active program instances.
+Equivalent functions are available to compute the maximum of the given varying variable over the active program instances.

 ::